Abhishek-Nalawade/Install-CMake-make-gcc-OpenCV-on-Windows/README.md

 location to be available.

 ## Installing CMake
-1. Insall from Binary distributions [CMake](https://cmake.org/download/)
+1. Install from Binary distributions from here [CMake](https://cmake.org/download/)
 2. Run the installer.
 3. When asked for, select “Add CMake to the system PATH for all users”.